JamesGrry/vscode-plugin/README.md

-# my-vscode-plugin README
+# hello-world-extension README

-This is the README for your extension "my-vscode-plugin".
+This is the README for your extension "hello-world-extension".
 After writing up a brief description, we recommend including the following sections.

 ## Features